cfunk1210/vissl/dataset_spec_proposal.md

 For basic support of kwcoco, it is clear from the docs as to how I can make a kwcoco data source and how this can be registered as a data source.

+I'm currently working on a fork branch here: https://github.com/Erotemic/vissl to build a proof-of-concept.

 What is not clear is what the `dataset_catelog.json` is doing here and what roll it would play, if any at all.
 Currently, just to make the simclr example run on my data I added in a item: